Priorities for Strategy 1.2

 - Patients, first-degree relatives, and controls from non-Caucasian and ancestral populations, as well as populations with rare genetic syndromes.

-- Patients and first-degree relatives for mental illnesses that are under-represented in the current portfolio (autism spectrum disorder, attention deficit/hyperactivity disorder, eating disorders, suicide, post-traumatic stress, major depressive disorder, obsessive-compulsive disorder, and Tourette syndrome).
+- Patients with mental illnesses that are under-represented in the current portfolio (autism spectrum disorder, attention-deficit/hyperactivity disorder, eating disorders, post-traumatic stress, major depressive disorder, obsessive-compulsive disorder, and Tourette syndrome), patients at risk for suicide, and their first-degree relatives.

 - Determining the functional role of variants with statistically significant associations from appropriately powered genome-wide studies for mental illnesses through computational approaches and experimental validation using novel experimental systems and assays.